Toppenn/Dark-Vessel-Inspection-Triage/README.md

-  data.py            data loading — the boundary that changes to go live main.py            orchestrator test_caution.py    79 checks: duty of caution, invariants, validator rules eval_agent.py      Phase 4.1 red-team harness: guardrail catch rate validate_structure.py  structural check on the analyst response, before the factual ones list_models.py     helper: list the models available to your API key
+  data.py            data loading — the boundary that changes to go live main.py            orchestrator test_caution.py    79 checks: duty of caution, invariants, validator rules eval_agent.py      red-team harness: guardrail catch rate on the demo scene validate_structure.py  structural check on the analyst response list_models.py     helper: list the models available to your API key

+finetune/            Codefest: closing the small-model gap scene_factory.py   synthetic scenes — facts sampled, never model-generated surface_vocab.py   NeMo Data Designer config for names and languages gen_teacher.py     teacher generation, gated by validate.py curate.py          dedup, length filter, coverage report, leak-free split harness_over_scenes.py   the existing red team, over hundreds of worlds eval_live.py       live-model measurement: the model, not the guardrail nano_writer_lora.yaml    NeMo AutoModel LoRA recipe (8-GPU and 1-GPU variants) preflight_dataset.py     load the corpus as the trainer will, before the job sbatch_*.sh        Slurm jobs for each stage cluster_env.sh     every cluster-specific value, in one place CLUSTER_NOTES.md   what we learned about the Codefest cluster, the hard way CURATOR.md         where NeMo Curator fits, and why not yet

-scaffolding/         built, self-checking, NOT exercised by the demo path vision.py          SAR vessel detector (CA-CFAR) — the Step-3 detector curation.py        Phase 1.2: CFAR auto-candidate YOLO labels for human review train_detector.py  Phase 2.1: validate/split/data.yaml, TensorRT export seam latency.py         Phase 4.2: per-stage latency breakdown app.py             Phase 5.1: Streamlit triage view for an officer README.md          what is here, why it is separate, how to run it
+scaffolding/         built, self-checking, NOT exercised by the demo path vision.py          SAR vessel detector (CA-CFAR) curation.py        CFAR auto-candidate YOLO labels for human review train_detector.py  validate/split/data.yaml, TensorRT export seam latency.py         per-stage latency breakdown app.py             Streamlit triage view for an officer

-demo_data/           synthetic demo data, schema mirroring the real sources docs/SAMPLE_OUTPUT.md    full unedited output of all three stages of the demo path docs/PROMPTS.md      the analyst and writer prompts, rule by rule, and what backs each docs/CLOSING_REPORT.md   phase-by-phase status, verification table, deliberate ceilings docs/DEPLOY_NIM_OCI.md   running a self-hosted Nemotron NIM on an OCI GPU shape pyrightconfig.json   type-check config; optional deps declared, tree stays clean
+demo_data/           synthetic demo data, schema mirroring the real sources docs/SAMPLE_OUTPUT.md    full unedited output of all three stages docs/WHY_AN_LLM.md       the case for and against the model, and what would settle it docs/PROMPTS.md          the analyst and writer prompts, rule by rule docs/CLOSING_REPORT.md   phase-by-phase status, verification table, ceilings docs/DEPLOY_NIM_OCI.md   running a self-hosted Nemotron NIM on an OCI GPU shape
 ```

 `src/` and `scaffolding/` are separated so the demo path is visible in the tree rather than
 asserted in a document: nothing in `src/` imports anything from `scaffolding/`.
-Both are
-type-checked, and `pyright` reports zero errors across the two.

 ---

 ## Target users

 The European Fisheries Control Agency (headquartered in Vigo, Spain) and national and
 regional fisheries inspection services.
+Because the design is open and self-hostable, the
+system can run inside the authority's own environment and its reasoning can be audited:
+neither is optional when the output feeds a decision with enforcement consequences.

 ---

+## Beyond fisheries

+Nothing about the guardrail is specific to fishing.
+The pattern is that a language model
+writes prose feeding a decision with legal consequences, so the guarantees have to live in
+executable code rather than in a prompt — including the guarantee about what must never be
+omitted.
+Customs.
+Tax.
+Environmental permitting.
+Benefits fraud.
+Anywhere an approximate
+answer can attach a legal breach to someone who is complying.

+Not claimed today.
+Fisheries is where it gets proven.

+---

 ## Team

-Four undergraduate students in Spain.
-Work was divided across agent orchestration,
+Four undergraduate students in Spain (Universidad Carlos III de Madrid and Universidad
+Complutense).
+Work was divided across agent orchestration, geospatial and regulatory data,
-geospatial and regulatory data, model serving, and product and evaluation; commits were
+model serving, and product and evaluation; commits were made from a shared setup, so the git
-made from a shared setup, so the git history does not map one-to-one onto contributors.
+history does not map one-to-one onto contributors.

 - Jorge Rodríguez Fernández
 - Shengyu Chen
-- Pablo Vergés
 - Arsenii Samokhin

 ## License